Delaware Corporation Guide

 LLCs, or Limited Liability Companies, consist of Members who have ownership in the company and may also manage the business.
 LLC Members can appoint separate Managers and assign them specific responsibilities in the company.

 Corporations have a strict structure that they are required to maintain by law.
 Corporations also need to meet certain annual requirements, like filing an Annual Report of directors and officers.
 LLCs are far more flexible in terms of their structure.
-LLC Members can agree to own and manage the business anyway they please.
+LLC Members can agree to own and manage the business with flexibility in waiving fiduciary duties and limiting minority owner rights.
 The Members outline these terms in the company’s private Operating Agreement, and this agreement is enforceable by law.

 Corporations can choose to be treated as either a C-Corporation or S-Corporation for federal tax purposes.
 Here are the key details about these two tax elections:

-- S-Corporation (S-Corp): By electing this status, a corporation functions as a “pass-through” entity.
+- S-Corporation (S-Corp): By electing this status on IRS Form 2553, a corporation functions as a “pass-through” entity.
 Corporate income, losses, deductions, and credits pass directly through to the shareholders, who report them on their personal tax returns.
 This avoids taxation at the corporate level.
 S-Corps do have certain restrictions.
-An S-Corp can only have 100 individual shareholders, all of which must be U.S. citizens or residents.
+An S-Corp must not be owned by non-U.S. citizens, other entities, or trusts.
+To be eligible for the s-election, the corporation must not have more than 100 individual shareholders, all of which must be U.S. citizens or green-card holders.

 - C-Corporation (C-Corp): This is the default tax status for a corporation.
 C-Corps are subject to corporate income tax on their profits.
 If those profits are distributed to shareholders as dividends, the money is taxed again at the individual shareholder level.
 This is known as “double taxation.”